-(1) Units will undergo SRP at designated points in the ARFORGEN process, based on their status as a Deployment Expeditionary Force (DEF) unit or Contingency Expeditionary Force (CEF) unit.
-Designated DEF units will undergo initial SRP, level 1 and level 2 (see below), 180 days prior to latest arrival date (LAD) (LAD - 180) or 30 days prior to the collective training exercise (CTE - 30), whichever is earlier.
-Designated CEF units will undergo an initial SRP (level 1 and level 2) 180 days prior to their available force pool date (AFPD) (AFPD - 180) or CTE - 30, whichever is earlier.
+(1) Units will undergo SRP at designated points in the SR process units will undergo initial SRP, level 1 and level 2 (see below), 180 days prior to latest arrival date (LAD) (LAD-180) or 30 days prior to the collective training exercise (CTE-30), whichever is earlier.
+Designated CEF units will undergo an initial SRP (level 1 and level 2) 180 days prior to their available force pool date (AFPD) (AFPD-180) or CTE-30, whichever is earlier.

-(2) Designated DEF units will complete final SRP no earlier than (NET) 60 days prior to LAD.
-Subsequent SRP (for example, validation and completion of the Pre-DHA; pregnancy tests; theater-specific immunizations; update of casualty documents upon completion of block leave when Soldiers change family structure or location) will be completed by exception.
-Designated CEF units will complete final SRP on a case-by-case basis, after designation as a DEF unit (alerted for deployment).
+(2) Designated DEF units will complete final SRP no earlier than 60 days prior to LAD.
+Subsequent SRP (for example, validation and completion of the Pre-DHA; pregnancy tests; theater-specific immunizations; and update of casualty documents upon completion of block leave when Soldiers change family structure or location) will be completed by exception.
+Designated CEF units will complete final SRP on a case-by-case basis after designation as a DEF unit (alerted for deployment).

-(3) In addition to DEF units, units designated by the unit commander will complete final SRP NET LAD-60 day.
+(3) In addition to DEF units, units designated by the unit commander will complete final SRP no earlier than LAD-60 days.

-b.
 The SRP has two levels of readiness:

-(1) Level 1 is the state of readiness that should be maintained at all times.
+(a) Level 1 is the state of readiness that should be maintained always.
 The requirements of this level are specified in paragraph 4-6.

-(2) Level 2 applies only in cases of individual TCS moves and unit deployments in support of a contingency when the home station is not the deployment station and is the state of readiness that must be achieved after the Soldier has been alerted but before departure from the home station.
+(b) Level 2 applies only in cases of individual TCS moves and unit deployments in support of a contingency when the home station is not the deployment station and is the state of readiness that must be achieved after the Soldier has been alerted but before departure from the home station.
 Level 2 requirements include all of those of level 1 plus some items that must be done at the home station (that is, those that cannot be done at the deployment station) but cannot be done until after the Soldier has been alerted.
 Requirements unique to level 2 are specified in paragraphs 4-5 and 4-6.

+b.
+Battalion-level or unit-level requirements are described in paragraph 4-5 and installation and/or community requirements are described in paragraph 4-6.

 c.
-Battalion- or unit-level requirements are described in paragraph 4-5, and installation and/or community requirements are described in paragraph 4-6.

-d.
-The SRP requires commanders to maximize Soldier readiness by identifying and correcting nondeployable conditions.
-Personnel processing requirements include checking the status of individual Soldier readiness during inprocessing, at least once annually, during out-processing, and within 60 days of an actual deployment date.
-Designated DEF and CEF units will complete SRP as stated above: (1) DEF and CEF units, conduct initial SRP no later than LAD - 180/AFPD - 180 or CTE - 30; (2) DEF units, conduct final SRP NET LAD - 60; and (3) For CEF units, final SRP will be conducted only if the unit is alerted for deployment with a LAD, which changes their status to a DEF unit; final SRP will be conducted NET LAD - 60 (final SRP will be conducted immediately if LAD is within 60 days).
-The final SRP will be conducted by the unit and verified by the installation Directorate of Plans, Training, Mobilization, and Security.
+The SRP requires commanders to maximize Soldier's readiness by identifying and correcting nondeployable conditions.
+Personnel processing requirements include checking the status of individual Soldier readiness during in-processing, at least once annually, during out-processing, and within 60 days of an actual deployment date.
+Designated DEF and CEF units will complete SRP as stated above: (1) DEF and CEF units, conduct initial SRP no later than LAD-180/AFPD-180 or CTE-30; (2) DEF units, conduct final SRP no earlier than LAD - 60; and (3) For CEF units, final SRP will be conducted only if the unit is alerted for deployment with a LAD, which changes their status to a DEF unit; final SRP will be conducted no earlier than LAD - 60 (final SRP will be conducted immediately if LAD is within 60 days).
+The final SRP will be conducted by the unit and verified by the installation directorate of plans, training, mobilization, and security.
 The annual SRP may be omitted for DEF or CEF units.
-Units or BCTs may conduct additional SRPs using internal resources in order to identify and fix possible nondeployable conditions prior to initial or final SRP.
+Units or BCTs may conduct additional SRPs using internal resources to identify and fix possible nondeployable conditions prior to initial or final SRP.